loomts/ape-dts/README.md

 # Introduction

 - ape-dts is a data migration tool enabling any-to-any data transfers.
+- It also provides data subscription and data processing.
-- Lightweight and standalone, requiring no third-party components or extra storage.
+- It is lightweight and standalone, requiring no third-party components or extra storage.
 - In Rust.